How to Manage Workload Distribution in IT Teams After Retrenchment

 4. Can AI help manage workloads?

-5. Should we invest in training for remaining staff?
+5. Should we invest in training for the staff who remain?

-6. How long does it take for teams to recover?
+6. How long does it take for teams to recover after layoffs?

 7. What is Outcome-Based Teaming and why is it important?